-There will be 3 tests all equal to 100%.
+There will be a minimum of 2 tests all equal to 100%.
 Homework grades will all be counted and within the average of test grades.
 Attendance will also be factored in for grading, by following the NTCC handbook.

 VI.
 Academic Dishonesty